Delightful Weekend in Savannah Itinerary

 Waving Girl Statue

-According to legend, she did this because as a young girl, she had fallen in love with a sailor and she was trying to make sure he could find her, but there doesn’t appear to be any historical evidence to support this notion.
+According to legend, she did this because, as a young girl, she had fallen in love with a sailor and wanted to make sure he could find her, but there doesn’t appear to be any historical evidence to support this notion.

-The statue is the creation of Felix de Weldon, who also sculpted the Marine Corps (Iwo Jima) War Memorial in Alexandria, Virginia.
+Felix de Weldon created the statue and also sculpted the Marine Corps (Iwo Jima) War Memorial in Alexandria, Virginia.

 River Street